tweaselORG/parse-tunes/docs/README.md

 Ƭ **AppDetailsPlatformInResponse**: [`AppDetailsPlatformInResponseForRequest`](README.md#appdetailsplatforminresponseforrequest)[keyof [`AppDetailsPlatformInResponseForRequest`](README.md#appdetailsplatforminresponseforrequest)]

-A platform that can appear in the response from the app details endpoint as a key of the `platformAttributes` object.
+A platform that can appear in the response from the app details or search endpoint as a key of the `platformAttributes` object.

 **`See`**